 14. In the event that the Applicant or its agent fails to maintain the stormwater management system in accordance with such guidelines for operation and maintenance, or the water distribution system, or the sanitary sewer system, the Town may perform necessary maintenance or repairs and the Applicant hereby authorizes the Town to enter the Property for this purpose.
 In such event, the Applicant shall reimburse the Town for all expenses associated therewith; in the event of nonpayment, the Town may place a lien on the Property and any improvement thereupon.

-15. In the preparation of Final Plans, the Applicant shall comply with all recommendations of Charles L. Rowley, P.E., the Board’s peer review engineer, which shall be conditions of approval:

-List final Rowley Conditions

 F. Water, Sewer, and Utilities Conditions

 1. Utilities shall be installed underground by the Applicant using methods standard to those installations.
 Utilities shall be defined as electric service lines, telephone lines, water service lines, CATV lines, municipal conduit, stormwater management systems, and the like.